varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 The Integration Key creation in this case does not need to apply the Record Source Code, the Culture codes (`ar`, `en`, `fr`, `he`, `th`, `zh-cht`) are all good candidates for direct cross-system integration.

-Worth noting on the Culture codes is that they are all lower-case and they are all fixed width strings.
+Worth noting on the Culture codes is that they are all lower-case and they are all fixed-width strings.
 The Integration key creation will by default upper-case and trim these codes.
 The original attribute value is stored in the Satellite.

 Add a new Object with the following data in the Objects sheet: